-Satellite radio reception capability is not functional, and "NO SAT" will be displayed during scrolling of modes, unless optional satellite receiver and antenna were factory installed prior to purchase (retrofit unavailable), and an XM® or SIRIUSTM satellite radio service subscription is active.
+No satellite operation is available during scrolling of modes, unless optional satellite receiver and antenna are installed, and an XM[®] or SIRIUSTM satellite radio service subscription is active.

 When RADIO band select button is pushed while the ignition switch is in the ACC or ON, the radio will come on at the station last played.